slacgismo/sg2t/README.rst

 SLAC GISMo Grid Tools
 ---------------------

-SLAC GISMo Grid Tools is single core package for grid related data cleaning, manipulation and data science in Python.
-This repository contains the core package which is intended to contain the core functionality and some common tools needed for performing loadshape timeseries analysis, forecasting, and  with Python.
+SLAC GISMo Grid Tools is a Python package for grid related data cleaning, manipulation and data science.
+The package provides common tools needed for performing load shape timeseries analysis and forecasting.
+The package is being developed to support load composition analysis and advanced load modeling soon.

 Installation